bsdrks/graaf/README.md

 ### Bellman-Ford-Moore

-[`bellman_ford_moore`] finds the shortest paths in a weighted digraph with negative weights.
+The Bellman-Ford-Moore algorithm finds the shortest paths in a weighted digraph with negative weights.

-- [`single_source_distances`](https://docs.rs/graaf/latest/graaf/algo/bellman_ford_moore/fn.single_source_distances.html) finds the shortest distances from one source vertex to all other vertices.
+- The [`single_source_distances`](https://docs.rs/graaf/latest/graaf/algo/bellman_ford_moore/fn.single_source_distances.html) function finds the shortest distances from one source vertex to all other vertices.

 ### Breadth-First Search (BFS)

-[`bfs`] explores the vertices of an unweighted digraph in order of their distance from a source.
+A breadth-first search explores the vertices of an unweighted digraph in order of their distance from a source.

 These functions start from one or more source vertices and allow a custom step function, target predicate, distance array, breadth-first tree, and queue value, where applicable.

-- [`distances`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.distances.html) finds the shortest distances to all other vertices.
+- The [`distances`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.distances.html) function finds the shortest distances to all other vertices.
-- [`predecessors`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.predecessors.html) finds the predecessors of the vertices on the shortest paths.
+- The [`predecessors`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.predecessors.html) function finds the predecessors of the vertices on the shortest paths.
-- [`shortest_path`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.shortest_path.html) finds the shortest path to a target vertex.
+- The [`shortest_path`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.shortest_path.html) function finds the shortest path to a target vertex.

 These functions start from one source vertex.

-- [`single_source_distances`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.single_source_distances.html) finds the distances to all other vertices.
+- The [`single_source_distances`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.single_source_distances.html) function finds the distances to all other vertices.
-- [`single_source_predecessors`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.single_source_predecessors.html) finds the predecessors on the shortest paths.
+- The [`single_source_predecessors`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.single_source_predecessors.html) function finds the predecessors on the shortest paths.
-- [`single_pair_shortest_path`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.single_pair_shortest_path.html) finds the shortest path between two vertices.
+- The [`single_pair_shortest_path`](https://docs.rs/graaf/latest/graaf/algo/bfs/fn.single_pair_shortest_path.html) function finds the shortest path between two vertices.

 ### Depth-First Search (DFS)

-[`dfs`] explores the vertices of an unweighted digraph in order of their depth from a source.
+A depth-first search explores the vertices of an unweighted digraph in order of their depth from a source.

-- [`dfsa`](https://docs.rs/graaf/latest/graaf/algo/dfs/fn.dfsa.html) traverses the digraph, collecting an acyclic ordering and the times of each vertex's first and last visit.
+- The [`dfsa`](https://docs.rs/graaf/latest/graaf/algo/dfs/fn.dfsa.html) function traverses the digraph, collecting an acyclic ordering and the times of each vertex's first and last visit.
-- [`dfsa_predecessors`](https://docs.rs/graaf/latest/graaf/algo/dfs/fn.dfsa_predecessors.html) collects an acyclic ordering, the predecessors, and the times of each vertex's first and last visit.
+- The [`dfsa_predecessors`](https://docs.rs/graaf/latest/graaf/algo/dfs/fn.dfsa_predecessors.html) function collects an acyclic ordering, the predecessors, and the times of each vertex's first and last visit.
-- [`acyclic_ordering`](https://docs.rs/graaf/latest/graaf/algo/dfs/fn.acyclic_ordering.html) generates an acyclic ordering of the vertices.
+- The [`acyclic_ordering`](https://docs.rs/graaf/latest/graaf/algo/dfs/fn.acyclic_ordering.html) function generates an acyclic ordering of the vertices.

 ### Dijkstra's Algorithm

-[`dijkstra`] finds the shortest paths from one or more source vertices in a weighted digraph.
+Dijkstra's algorithm finds the shortest paths from one or more source vertices in a weighted digraph.

 These functions start from one or more source vertices and allow a custom step function, target predicate, distance array, and heap value, where applicable.

-- [`distances`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.distances.html) finds the shortest distances to all other vertices.
+- The [`distances`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.distances.html) function finds the shortest distances to all other vertices.
-- [`predecessors`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.predecessors.html) finds the predecessors of the vertices on the shortest paths.
+- The [`predecessors`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.predecessors.html) function finds the predecessors of the vertices on the shortest paths.
-- [`shortest_path`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.shortest_path.html) finds the shortest path to a target vertex.
+- The [`shortest_path`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.shortest_path.html) function finds the shortest path to a target vertex.

 These functions start from one source vertex.

-- [`single_source_distances`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.single_source_distances.html) finds the shortest distances to all other vertices.
+- The [`single_source_distances`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.single_source_distances.html) function finds the shortest distances to all other vertices.
-- [`single_source_predecessors`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.single_source_predecessors.html) finds the predecessors of the vertices on the shortest paths.
+- The [`single_source_predecessors`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.single_source_predecessors.html) function finds the predecessors of the vertices on the shortest paths.
-- [`single_pair_shortest_path`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.single_pair_shortest_path.html) finds the shortest path between two vertices.
+- The [`single_pair_shortest_path`](https://docs.rs/graaf/latest/graaf/algo/dijkstra/fn.single_pair_shortest_path.html) function finds the shortest path between two vertices.

 ### Floyd-Warshall

-[`floyd_warshall`] finds the shortest paths between all pairs of vertices in a weighted digraph.
+The Floyd-Warshall algorithm finds the shortest paths between all pairs of vertices in a weighted digraph.

-- [`distances`](https://docs.rs/graaf/latest/graaf/algo/floyd_warshall/fn.distances.html) finds the shortest distances between all pairs of vertices.
+- The [`distances`](https://docs.rs/graaf/latest/graaf/algo/floyd_warshall/fn.distances.html) function finds the shortest distances between all pairs of vertices.

 ### Breadth-First Tree

-A [`BreadthFirstTree`] is the result of a breadth-first search.
+A breadth-first-tree is the result of a breadth-first search.

-- [`search`](https://docs.rs/graaf/latest/graaf/algo/breadth_first_tree/struct.BreadthFirstTree.html#method.search) finds the path to a target vertex.
+- The [`search`](https://docs.rs/graaf/latest/graaf/algo/breadth_first_tree/struct.BreadthFirstTree.html#method.search) method finds the path to a target vertex.
-- [`search_by`](https://docs.rs/graaf/latest/graaf/algo/breadth_first_tree/struct.BreadthFirstTree.html#method.search_by) finds the path to a vertex that satisfies a predicate.
+- The [`search_by`](https://docs.rs/graaf/latest/graaf/algo/breadth_first_tree/struct.BreadthFirstTree.html#method.search_by) method finds the path to a vertex that satisfies a predicate.

 These functions produce a [`BreadthFirstTree`](https://docs.rs/graaf/latest/graaf/algo/breadth_first_tree/struct.BreadthFirstTree.html).